avar/dist-zilla-plugin-makemaker-awesome/README.md

 # AUTHOR

-Ã†var ArnfjÃ¶rÃ° Bjarmason <avar@cpan.org>
+Ævar Arnfjörð Bjarmason <avar@cpan.org>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2013 by Ã†var ArnfjÃ¶rÃ° Bjarmason.
+This software is copyright (c) 2013 by Ævar Arnfjörð Bjarmason.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.